bruhmastir/library/docs/aerodrome/muscat/gmc.md

 Pushback direction is based primarily on aircraft location and runway configuration.

-A pushback clearance must be a variant of those provided in 3.2.2 and include an instruction to “FACE NORTH”, “FACE EAST", “FACE SOUTH" or “FACE WEST” as appropriate with the taxiway to push onto.
+A pushback clearance must be a variant of those provided in 3.2.2 and include an instruction to “FACE NORTH”, “FACE EAST", “FACE SOUTH" or “FACE WEST” as appropriate with the Taxiway to push onto.

 !!! example
     **Pilot**: "Muscat Ground, OMA601, on stand 105 request pushback."